LukePappa/Ourism/text.md

 Everything present at the instant of creation is subject to a world in which it comes to know God, the divine love that underlies all things.
+To cultivate the clarity of mind necessary to fulfill your purpose, dedicate yourself to disciplined emotional regulation.